Nelson: Your old man has an awesome nose.

 - Additionally, there are a few augmentations that provide the character with whole new senses: echolocation, direction sense, electrical sense, radiation sense, chemical sniffers, nanoscopic vision, lidar, and radar (although these last four are only available to synthmorphs).

-- The Bio-Augmentation process for Warhammer 40000 Space Marines includes a trio of organs that allow perfect vision in near darkness, enhanced hearing with the conscious ability to filter sound, and an enhanced sense of taste which allows them to track targets or distinguish specific chemical compositions.
+- The Bio-Augmentation process used to create Astartes includes a trio of organs that bestow perfect vision in near darkness (the Occulobe), enhanced hearing with the conscious ability to filter sound (the Lyman's Ear), and an enhanced sense of taste which allows them to track targets or distinguish specific chemical compositions (the Neuroglottis).

 - Exalted allows most of the characters who can use Essence to get some sort of super-sense.
 This ranges from the ability to perceive Essence flows to being able to recognizing the presence of a tasteless, odorless poison in wine by the dilution of the wine's own taste to seeing through all deceptions and attempts to conceal the truth.